Albrechtičky

 Albrechtičky (Klein Olbersdorf) is a municipality and village in Nový Jičín District in the Moravian-Silesian Region of the Czech Republic.
 It has about 700 inhabitants.

+Geography

+Albrechtičky is located about 13 km northeast of Nový Jičín and 16 km southwest of Ostrava.
+It lies in a flat landscape in the Moravian Gate.
+The Oder River flows along the northern municipal border.
+Along the Oder are several fishponds, supplied by this river.
+The northern half of the municipal territory extends into the Poodří Protected Landscape Area.

 Transport

 The area of Leoš Janáček Airport Ostrava partially lies in the municipal territory.